RubenGomez1990/YourDownload/README.md

 So we told to the program that value was an Object and then we cast it into a DownloadInfo to allow the program to work with it.

 5. Followed the idea for allowing to load the download files of the past.
 Looked to the video tutorial.
+Added the GSON dependency.

+6. We i have more time i will update the app with better visuals.